-You will learn about the metabolism of nutrients with regards to their effect on the causation and prevention of disease, while exploring the psychological models of behaviour and behaviour change in relation to food choice.
-Global health challenges, such as maternal and child nutrition, sustainable food production and food poverty, will also be considered.
+Discover the rationale behind dietary recommendations, reference nutrient intakes and strategies to improve population health.
+Learn about the metabolism of nutrients in regard to disease prevention.
+Look at the psychological models of behaviour and behaviour change in relation to food choice.
+Explore global health challenges, such as maternal and child nutrition, sustainable food production and food poverty.

 The programme incorporates a variety of teaching and learning strategies including lectures, workshops, student-led seminars, practical activities and case studies.
 This varied approach is designed to meet a range of learning needs, encourage problem-solving skills and foster peer discussion and communication.
 Teaching will usually be delivered during the daytime.

 How you'll be assessed